China’s New Regulations Overview in 2019

-On January 1st 2019 employers in China must review their social insurance procedure to prepare for the coming change.
+On January 1st, 2019 employers in China must review their social insurance procedure to prepare for the coming change.
 In accordance with the release of the Reform Plan on National and Local Taxation Collection and Management System (“Taxation Collection Reform Plan”).
 China’s social insurance contributions will be exclusively levied by China’s tax bureau, instead of the HR bureau.
 China tax bureau will oversee calculating, collecting, and checking the enterprise’s social insurance contributions.
-The new shift aims to increase efficiency and unify tax collection, as well as, a management system to improve China’s capacity to fulfil its social insurance regulations, including cracking down on tax evasion and underpayment.
+The new shift aims to increase efficiency and unify tax collection, as well as, a management system to improve China’s capacity to fulfill its social insurance regulations, including cracking down on tax evasion and underpayment.

 Business Trip in China: Visa Exemption in 2019